DuncanRuns/Seed-Cycle-Mod/README.md

 The seed cycle mod is a fabric mod made for the speedrunning challenge/competition "Seed Cycle" (https://mcseedcycle.com/).

-The mod is not specifically made for Seed Cycle and can be used by anyone looking to play a seed against each other or host a tournament/competition themselves.
+The mod is not made for only Seed Cycle and can be used by anyone looking to play a seed against each other or host a tournament/competition themselves.

 The mod includes various features with the main goal of standardizing RNG.